OddCanons/PoolParty/PoolParty.md

 ### Throwing into a Horde Attack

 Tan Titan picks up Brobarian and hurls them at a group of Froggos.
 Tan starts a pool with 3 Physical dice for their strength and 2 more for Brobarian's size.
 Brobarian claims initiative next and uses their Defeat the Hordes action to add their attack to an existing pool—this is a prerequisite of the action—and to then resolve the pool against multiple Froggos, instead of applying it to a single one.
 Brobarian adds 2 Physical dice for their strength and another 2 for their big axe.
 That's a whopping 9 Physical dice.
-Froggos have no target threshold, just a wound pattern, so any roll of three or over removes a Froggo from the group.
-We'd expect 6 Froggos to fall to Tan bowling with Bro.
+Froggos have no target threshold, just a wound pattern, so any roll of four or over removes a Froggo from the group.
+We'd expect 5 Froggos to fall to Tan bowling with Bro.

 **Froggo**
 Defense thresholds (some creatures have no defense) Wounds
- * Any: 3
+ * Any: 4

 ### The Horde Fights Back
-_TODO: show how opponents with the horde keyword can band together to attack with a single pool to try to bring down a charater_
+The remaining Froggos pile into Brobarian.
+They have the _Horde_* keyword, so any Froggos that can attack Brobarian, can combine their attacks into a single pool.
+9 Froggos each add 2 Physical dice to the pool, for Body 1 and a small spear with 1 Physical attack die.
+That's 18 physical dice.
+Hordes must meet the target's threshold for each wound they score, but combining their attackes makes that possible.

+Brobarian's physical defense is 5 for their armor, shield, and shield skill and 3 for their body.
+And Brobarian has 3 wounds that are the standard 4.

+Defense thresholds
+ * Any: **5**, **3**
+Wounds
+ * Any: 4, 4, 4

+The GM role odds for the Froggos dice pool, three each of 1 to 6.
+Matching the patterns, the weight of the Froggos does just enough to bring down the Brobarian with 3 wounds.

+* 6, 3, 4 -> 1 wound
+* 6, 3, 4 -> 1 wound
+* 6, 3, 4 -> 1 wound
+* 5, ... (can't match the threshold pattern)

+Enough small combatants can bring down the biggest fighters, without tedious rounds of missing attacks.

 ### Boss Battle
 _TODO: epic script of combo-ing to beat the threshold(s) a couple of times.
 Bosses could require different thresholds as they degrade, a la video game bosses changing modes as combats go on._